seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 accessed via fixed offsets from the stack pointer.
 The exception to this is when dynamic alloca or variable sized arrays are present, then a base pointer (r31) is used as a proxy for the stack pointer and stack pointer is free to grow or shrink.
-A base pointer is also used if llvm-gcc is not passed the -fomit-frame-pointer flag.
+A base pointer is also used if llvm37-gcc is not passed the -fomit-frame-pointer flag.
 The stack pointer is always aligned to 16 bytes, so that space allocated for altivec vectors will be properly aligned.